Gently removes scalp oil while protecting dry lengths so you can wash as often as needed without a stripped, squeaky finish.

 How to use

-Double cleanse once: first quick pass to loosen residue, second pass for a 60-second massage.
+Double-cleanse once a week: a quick first pass to loosen residue, then a second pass with a 60-second scalp massage.
 Rinse very well.

 How to Choose a Shampoo for Oily Hair